kenatiod/MUT/Understanding Machine Understanding.md

 (For a more in-depth exploration of theories about the nature of understanding from cognitive science and philosophy of mind, see Appendix A4.)
 ### 3.2 -- Limitations of knowledge-focused AI benchmarks

-Many existing benchmarks for evaluating artificial intelligence systems focus primarily on assessing the breadth and accuracy of their knowledge retrieval capabilities.
+Many existing benchmarks for evaluating AI systems focus primarily on assessing the breadth and accuracy of their knowledge retrieval capabilities.
 Question-answering datasets, for example, test an AI system's ability to locate and output factual information in response to queries (Marcus, 2018).

 While this is certainly a valuable skill, and an important component of intelligence, merely demonstrating proficiency at such knowledge-based tasks is insufficient for establishing that an artificial system has achieved genuine understanding close, or on par with, human cognition (Lake, et al., 2017).